kubernetes-retired/kubefed/docs/userguide.md

 # User Guide

-If you are looking to use federation v2, you've come to the right place.
-Below is a walkthrough tutorial for how to deploy the federation v2 control plane.
+If you are looking to use kubefed, you've come to the right place.
+Below is a walkthrough tutorial for how to deploy the kubefed control plane.

-Please refer to [Federation V2 Concepts](./concepts.md) first before you go through this user guide.
+Please refer to [Kubefed Concepts](./concepts.md) first before you go through this user guide.

 ## Prerequisites

-The federation v2 deployment requires kubernetes version >= 1.11.
+The kubefed deployment requires kubernetes version >= 1.11.
 The following is a detailed list of binaries required.

 ### Binaries